In the same way that a case and lens cap protect your camera, so the right photography equipment insurance protects your business.

 Good question.
-If you store your gear at home, you’d expect it to be covered by your everyday contents insurance, right?
+If you store your gear at home, you’d expect it to be covered by your home contents insurance, right?

-Unfortunately, it’s not as straightforward as that, which means you need to check your policy wording very carefully.
+Unfortunately, it’s not as straightforward as that – you need to check your policy wording very carefully.
 The clue’s in the name and many home contents policies make a distinction between items for personal use and those for business use.

 Then there’s the whole matter of high-value.
 As a rule of thumb, there’s a value limit for items insured under home contents cover, usually around the £1,500 mark.
 Anything above that needs to be ‘named’.
 So, if you have expensive specialist kit like cameras, lenses, and laptops loaded up with image-processing software, beware.

 And going back to the crucial ‘home’ part of general contents insurance, don’t forget that you take your kit out and about with you, away from the home.
 That means to protect your gear while you’re working, you’d need to arrange ‘extra cover’, at an extra price.